“What’s Making Round Holes in My Plant Leaves?”

 So, should you be worried about the round holes in your leaves?

-The damage is only aesthetic.
+Typically, no. The damage from leafcutter bees is only aesthetic.

-Insecticides will not prevent the bees from cutting holes, according to the Colorado State University (CSU) Extension.
+Insecticides will not prevent bees from cutting holes, according to the Colorado State University (CSU) Extension.
 So, save yourself money and a trip to the hardware store.
 Skip the insect sprays and powders.

 (This will keep your garden ecosystem healthier too.)